He brought his people out with joy, his chosen with singing. Psalm 105:43

 Signs of the Coming Captivity

 7 I did this, as I was commanded.
-I brought out my belongings by day, as baggage for moving, and in the evening I dug through the wall with my hand.
-I brought it out in the dark, and bore it on my shoulder in their sight.
+I brought out my belongings by day, like baggage for moving, and in the evening I dug through the wall with my hand.
+I brought it out in the dark and bore it on my shoulder in their sight.

 The Presumptuous Proverb